 THE EXTENT OF RACISM’S REACH

-According to Emerson and Smith, racism, for the majority of white Americans (and especially white conservative protestants), is seen as an individual issue (Emerson and Smith, 74-75).
-This is assuming people acknowledge racism as an issue in today’s society.
+According to the authors Michael Emerson and Christian Smith, racism, for the majority of white Americans (and especially white conservative protestants), is seen as an individual issue (Emerson and Smith, 74-75).
+This is assuming people are already acknowledging racism as an issue in today’s society.
 Many look to themselves to justify their understandings for racism.
-Many will say that they themselves have no problems.
-They are okay with black people as a whole.
+Many white people will say that they themselves have no problems with racism, that they are okay with black people as a whole.
 Emerson and Smith showed that generally people said they only judge others, no matter what their race, individually.
 They personally are not being racist, and so to them it really is not that big of an issue.
-They would say that some people may still be racist, like perhaps a family member who still will use the “n” word, but overall racism is not a deeply rooted issue.
+They would say that some people may still be racist, like perhaps a family member who still will use the “n” word, but overall racism is not a deeply rooted issue anymore.
 But as Emerson and Smith point out, these responses come from a tradition of “accountable freewill-individualism,” “relationalism,” and “antistructuralism” (Emerson and Smith, 76).
 For many white evangelicals, there isn’t a racism problem, there is a sin problem.
 In viewing racism in this way, most ignore how the political system and social structures impact racism.
-If structures or programs geared towards helping fight racism are mentioned by white evangelicals, they are mentioned as only bringing up the race issues and prolonging it.
+If structures or programs geared towards helping fight racism are mentioned by white evangelicals, they are mentioned as only bringing up the race issues and therefore prolonging it.
 Many white evangelicals like to believe that racism is a thing of the past, and if we just leave the issue alone things will work themselves out.
 They think by simply dealing with racism one person at a time, and “loving our neighbors as ourselves” racism will eventually dissipate.
-This view, called the “miracle motif” by Emerson and Smith, seems to be quite a prevalent opinion held among Christians, and it allows for racism to continue (Emerson and Smith, 117).
+This view, called the “miracle motif” by Emerson and Smith, seems to be quite a prevalent opinion held among Christians, and it enables racism to continue (Emerson and Smith, 117).

 Through questionnaires and studies, Emerson and Smith show that many people are ignorant of the prevalence of racism that still exists in our society because of their “cultural toolkit.”
 They fail to see racism’s presence in the various political and social structures.
 This is because it is generally viewed that anything that is not interpersonal is “superficial.”
 The general ignorance that leads to these beliefs only helps sustain the structures that allow discrimination.
 This ignorance, or perhaps stubbornness, due to their cultural toolkit leads to the contribution of the racialization that exists in America, and especially in the American evangelical church.
 In their ignorance, they may not be actively racist, but they remain passively racist.